Sharky83/frontend-mentour-challenges/Js/newsletter-sign-up-with-success-message/README.md

 i learned how to create a pop up modal that could be used on a sign up ,the modal then closes with a click of a button or off the screen.

-i need to tidy up the css for responsiveness on tablets.

-and add the javascript for email validation.